jenkinsci/mask-passwords-plugin/CONTRIBUTING.md

 # Contributing to the Jenkins mask-passwords-plugin

-Thank you for your interest in contributing to the Jenkins "mask-password-plugin"!
+Thank you for your interest in contributing to the Jenkins "mask-passworda-plugin"!
 This guide will provide you with the necessary information to get started with contributing to the plugin.

 ## Getting Started
 Before you begin contributing to the plugin, you should familiarize yourself with the plugin's source code and build process.
 You can find the plugin's source code on GitHub at https://github.com/jenkinsci/mask-passwords-plugin.
 The plugin is built using Maven, so you will need to have Maven installed on your system to build the plugin.